benjamin-s-you/miracle-dashboard/README.md

 - Implement unit testing and E2E testing
 - Better linting/ prettier rules (have imports and parameters in alphabetical order)
 - Standardizing and sanitizing data entries in **dataUtils.ts** can be better.
-- Don't have the application process the csvs on load.
+- Don't have the application process the CSVs on load.
 Could implement a utils method to create a **processed** folder with clean data sets.